jkennel/finufft/README.md

 ## finufft

 Provide an R interface to FINUFFT (https://github.com/flatironinstitute/finufft).
+This package is under development and may not be stable.

 ### Steps
 - Clone FINUFFT git repository (https://github.com/flatironinstitute/finufft) to inst folder.